Improved decision making with similarity based machine learning: Applications in chemistry

 Obviously, this molecular design scenario is not restricted to organic electronics.
 As a numerical illustration, we report the application of SML to learning quantum mechanics based calculated atomization energies (rather than excited states) of organic molecules, as reported in the QM9\cite{ramakrishnan_quantum_2014} dataset, rather than for organic materials candidates.
 As for the harmonic oscillator and Rosenbrock function discussed above, Fig.~\ref{fig:qm9}A displays overwhelming numerical evidence that SML models also exhibit superior data-efficiency when it comes to molecules and their properties.
 More specifically, for all tested $N_{max}$, SML learning curves exhibit a much reduced offset, and converge to the accuracy of the RML learning curve at $N_{max}$ for training set sizes that are smaller by orders of magnitude.
 In contrast, k-NN did not improve beyond the first neighbour.
 Note also the robustness of SML: As the number of nearest neighbours $\overline{N}_q$ grows, its predictive variance decreases systematically (Fig.~\ref{fig:qm9}A inset).
-By applying similarity based active learning (SAL) in comparison, choosing training data based on average distance to the whole query set, results suggest that SML is favourable over SAL in diverse query settings.
-Furthermore, SML performs consistently when applied to quantum properties in chemical compound space as datasets and molecular representations are being varied (for further examples see SI and Fig.~2).
+Furthermore, SML performs consistently when applied to quantum properties in chemical compound space as datasets and molecular representations are being varied (for further examples see SI and Fig.~S3).